 But don’t believe the hype behind the abuse assistants face from their bosses.
 Most of the tabloid-like fodder involving “hamster funerals” and “hand-feeding ice cream to the family pet” is nonsense.
 Stories like that are invented strictly for entertainment purposes but do not represent the real-life scenarios most personal assistants face, working for a celebrity or not.

-Take the Celebrity Personal Assistant Quiz
+Take the Celebrity Personal Assistant Quizview quiz statistics

 Take the celebrity personal assistant poll